parlance-zz/g-diffuser-bot/README.md

-Sept 11/2022 Update - The BUG-FREE-ish implementation of the in/out-paint system is finally complete.
+Sept 11/2022 Update - Basic implementation of the in/out-paint system is finally complete.
 Please try it ASAP!
 It's awesome!!

 With the Sept-11 update please use the following default params: -str 0.6, -scale 10, -blend 10, -color 0.005